 Air Force ROTC at Rochester Institute of Technology (RIT)

-Air Force ROTC at RIT offers a wide range of benefits to The College at Brockport students as one of our cross-town colleges.
+Air Force ROTC at RIT offers a wide range of benefits to SUNY Brockport students as one of our cross-town colleges.
 Not only will you receive a world-class education at Brockport, your Air Force ROTC classes (which take place at the Detachment at RIT) will expand and enhance your college experience and prepare you to serve as an officer in the best Air Force in the world!

 One of the Air Force's greatest needs today is dedicated, professionally trained nurses.
 The scholarship emphasis is for technical and foreign language majors.
 Scholarships are available to current and incoming students majoring in nursing, meteorology, engineering, computer science, chemistry and physics.
 A limited number of non-technical scholarships may be available for highly qualified students.
 The scholarship program is extremely competitive.
 However, once activated scholarships include the following: